Why is this the first we’re hearing about this?

 What are you doing to make the building blend with the local environment?

 Whilst the majority of the building is at a level similar to the existing surrounding trees the main tower will be visible across the site and the intention is that this is designed to be an elegant sculptural feature which will be a pleasure to see.
-The proposed building would be around 30 metres tall at its highest point, but there are very few properties which will directly overlook the new building as it sits within a natural valley.
+The proposed building would be around 34 metres tall at its highest point, but there are very few properties which will directly overlook the new building as it sits within a natural valley.
 We have undertaken a range of visual impact assessments to ensure we understand how the building will sit in the landscape.
-The materials used for the cladding are currently under consideration to ensure that the building fits well within its local environment, and we will also be planting a substantial number of additional trees around the site to minimise disruption.
+The materials used for the cladding are currently under consideration to ensure that the building fits well within its local environment, and we will also be planting a substantial number of additional trees around the site to replace the small amount removed and ensure the project has a net environmental gain.

 Why are you putting an Olympic-standard climbing wall in the middle of a Country Park?